pinwheelovefaye/academic-kickstart/content/publication/others1/index.md

 I was not directly involded in preparing the report.
 But one of my research papers resulted as a section in this report by the
 [UN Inter-agency Group for Child Mortality Estimation (UN IGME)](https://childmortality.org/).
-This is an example of how my research finds its application in real life and helps with policy making and Strategic planning.
+This is an example of how my research finds its application in real life and helps with policy making and strategic planning.